Who are we?

-You have a 4 year old dog who has had no training, but has the perfect temperament for therapy work.
-Can you join Riley’s Angels Therapy Dog Class?
+I have a 4 year old dog who has had no training, but has the perfect temperament for therapy work.
+Can I join Riley’s Angels Therapy Dog Class?

-No. Ideally, any new adult dog entering our training will take a basic manners class followed by the Canine Good Citizen (CGC) course.
-All dogs must AT LEAST take the CGC course and pass the evaluation at the end of the class before being considered for the therapy dog course.
-Dogs without their CGC are not permitted to enroll in the therapy dog course.
+Not immediately.
+Ideally, any adult dog beginning training with us for the first time will take a basic manners class followed by the Canine Good Citizen (CGC) course.
+All dogs must AT LEAST take the CGC course and pass the evaluation at the end of the class before being considered for the therapy dog prep course.
+Once the TD prep course is completed, as well as a final evaluation and interview, an invitation may then be extended to enroll in the therapy dog course.

-Your dog has obtained their CGC with another trainer.
-Can you join Riley’s Angels Therapy Dog Class?
+My dog has obtained their CGC with another trainer.
+Can we join Riley’s Angels Therapy Dog Class?

-No. If our trainers have never worked with you or your dog, you must schedule a free consultation and evaluation with them before proceeding with classes.
-From there, our trainers will determine how much additional training you and your pup need before joining the therapy dog class.
+Not as an initial point of entry.
+If our trainers have never worked with you or your dog, you must schedule a free consultation and evaluation with them before proceeding with classes.
+From there, we will determine how much additional training you and your pup might need before joining the therapy dog class.

-Why is so much formal training required before being allowed to join the Therapy Dog class?
+Why is so much formal training required before joining the Therapy Dog class?

-We take therapy work very seriously.
-Our teams will be active in the community and with the public, so we need to be sure that both the dogs and humans are ready for the responsibility.
-We need to feel certain that our handlers are in tune with their dogs at all times before entering the class.
-Much of the formal training is for the handlers, ensuring that they are equipped with both the formal regulations of therapy work as well as relationship skills to work their dog in the community.
+We take therapy work very seriously, which is why entry into the Therapy Dog class is by invitation only.
+Our teams are active in the community with all ages, from babies to the elderly, so we need to feel certain that both the dogs and humans are ready for the responsibility.
+The curriculum of Therapy Dog class is designed as much for the handlers as for the dogs, ensuring that they are equipped with both the formal regulations of therapy work as well as relationship skills to work their dog in the community.

-What makes Riley’s Angels training different than other trainers?
+What makes Riley’s Angels training different from that of other trainers?

-Riley’s Angels is committed to connection, education, and inspiration.
-Our hope is to enhance the human-canine bond while strengthening the relationship between people and their dogs by providing an educational approach to training.
-We equip our clients with the knowledge and skills to live a happy, healthy, life with their dog.
-Finally, we hope to inspire others to become more active in their community to enrich the lives of others mentally, physically, and/or spiritually.
+Riley’s Angels is a 501c3 nonprofit organization, which means we never make decisions for our dog/handler teams based on profit.
+You can be assured that we are committed to you reaching the goals you have for you and your dog and we have a Board of Directors that oversees everything we do to make sure we stay true to our mission.
+Our goal is to enhance the human-canine bond while strengthening the relationship between people and their dogs by providing an educational approach to training.
+We equip our clients with the knowledge and skills to live a happy, healthy life with their dog.
+Finally, we hope to inspire others to become more active in their community to enrich lives mentally, physically, and/or spiritually.